 Although adult survival in long-lived vertebrate species is a sensitive demographic parameter affecting population change, fecundity is usually more important in species with shorter life spans (Boyce 1992).
 High adult survival is a life history characteristic that is common to large mammals and vertebrates, in general, but generally not to smaller mammals, including Mastomys natalensis.
 Wildlife in good condition with higher reproduction rates are more resistant to diseases and can escape predators better than animals in poor condition (Yarrow, 2009).
 Nutrition affects birth and death rates and is important in the overall survival of any wild animal, and the availability of food usually varies over time (season) and space (geographic location).
-Observations of high survival in rice fields and particularly during the harvesting period would support the importance of food availability for adult survival.
+Observations of high survival in rice fields and particularly during the harvesting period would support the importance of food quality for adult survival (Leirs et al. 1994).
 Although our study did not collect data on other factors such as disease and predation, our data would suggest that the availability of high quality food is arguably the most important parameter affecting rodent survival in rice/fallow mosaic habitats.

-We have demonstrated that survival and recruitment rates of M. natalensis differed with crop growth stage and habitat.
-The lowest survival and recruitment rates were observed in fallow land which sustained higher densities of rodents, arguably leading to intense intraspecific competition, and hence, reductions in survival and recruitment.
+We have demonstrated that survival and recruitment rates of Mastomys natalensis differed with crop growth stage and habitat.
+The lowest survival and recruitment rates were observed in fallow land, which sustained higher densities of rodents, arguably leading to intense intraspecific competition and, hence, reductions in survival and recruitment.
 Our results also suggest that high survival and recruitment in rice fields was related to the presence of high quality food that is preferred by M. natalensis (Mulungu et al. 2011).
 Management strategies should, therefore, be aimed at rodents inhabiting rice fields using methods that reduce recruitment and survival at transplanting and prior to rice maturity.
+Acknowledgments: This work was supported by the Zonal Agricultural Research and Development Funds (ZARDEF) through Eastern Zone.
+We appreciate the excellent field assistance from Khalid S. Kibwana, Omary Kibwana, Shabani Lutea, Geofrey Sabuni and Ramadhani Kigunguli of Pest Management Centre, Sokoine University of Agriculture, Morogoro, Tanzania.
+We wish to express our sincere gratitude to the leaders and farmers of Hembeti village for their good cooperation during the course of our field data collection.